loginom/admin-guide-l10n/data-en/integrator/upgrade.md

-# Обновление Loginom Integrator
+# Loginom Integrator Upgrade

 ## Graphic Interface

-Для обновления Loginom Integrator необходимо запустить инсталлятор новой версии:
+To upgrade Loginom Integrator, it is required to run the installer (new version):

 ![](../images/integrator_msi_upgrade.png)

-Нажатие на кнопку **"Обновить"** выполняет обновление установленного экземпляра Loginom Integrator.
+Pressing the **"Upgrade"** button will enable the upgrade of the installed Loginom Integrator.

 Pressing the **"Reinstall"** button will open a new product [installation](./setup.md) dialog.
 The earlier version will be removed without saved parameters.